michaelmayer-hpe/Labs/Docker/README.md

 {}

 -->

+Of course, each node needs to be configured identically.

 In order to share the image between the nodes, you need to push it to this new registry, by using the appropriate tag.
 For example, you may use a command similar to